amgreen45tafe/Project/README.md

 ## Description:
 This repository contains a real estate website project made as part of PHP and project management assignments for a  Diploma of IT at TAFE NSW.
+This is a Readme for ICTICT514 Identify and manage the implementation of current industry specific technologies

 ## Table of Contents:
 - [Installation](#installation)